JeremiahKaren/35percent.github.io/the-southwark-clearances.md

 </script>

-One of the reasons behind the reduction in council homes are the ongoing Right to Buy sales, although another significant factor lies in the borough's ongoing estate regeneration schemes, which have seen a sharp net decrease in council homes over recent years.
+Southwark has lost over 13,000 council homes since 1999.
+Whilst Right to Buy was responsible for many of these, the Council's ongoing estate regeneration schemes contributed to a significant proportion.

 |   | Estate  | Council homes demolished  | Total new homes  | of which social rented  |
 |---|---|---|---|---|